-Of the three swaps executed for fiscal year 2021:
+Of the three swaps executed for fiscal year 2022:

-- One swap contract was executed with a price below the Washington five-percent biodiesel (B5) forecast price.
-For this swap, WSF ultimately received \$960,246 from counterparties. - Two swaps were executed above the Washington B5 forecasted price but within parameters pre-approved by the Fuel Hedging Oversight Committee.
-For these swaps, WSF ultimately paid counterparties \$987,689.
+- Two swap contracts were executed with prices below the Washington five-percent biodiesel (B5) forecast price.
+For these swaps, WSF received \$5,055,019 from the counterparty. - One swap was executed above the Washington B5 forecasted price but within parameters preapproved by the Fuel Hedging Oversight Committee.
+For this swap, WSF received \$1,310,879 from the counterparty.

-The following discussion includes additional information and looks at the program in various ways (including overviews of the program, price swaps executed in fiscal year 2021, market conditions, and financial performance) to review many considerations taken into account when executing the program.
+The following discussion includes additional information and looks at the program in various ways (including overviews of the program, price swaps executed in fiscal year 2022, market conditions, and financial performance) to review the many considerations taken into account when executing the program.